 These are some other items you may want to bring along:

 - Bug spray

 - Rain poncho

-- Camera (only on practice rounds for major tournaments)
+- Camera with lens smaller than six inches (only on practice rounds for major tournaments)

 - Money for parking, refreshments, and souvenirs